rocky-linux/documentation/en/rocky/8/guides/basic_network_configuration.md

 #### IP Address

 In the previous `/etc/sysconfig/network-scripts/ifcfg-ens18` listing, we see that the value of the `BOOTPROTO` parameter or key is set to `none`.
-This means that the system being configued is set to you a static IP address scheme.
+This means that the system being configured is set to a static IP address scheme.

 If instead you want to configure the system to use a dynamic IP address scheme, you will have to change the value of the `BOOTPROTO` parameter from `none` to `dhcp` and also remove the `IPADDR`, `PREFIX` and `GATEWAY` lines.
 This is necessary because all of that information will be automaically obtained from any available DHCP server.